Skip to main content Skip to footer

 Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.

 Most people infected with the virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 However, some will become seriously ill and require medical attention.
 Older adults and those with underlying medical conditions are more likely to develop serious illness.
-Anyone can get sick with COVID-19 and become seriously ill or die at any age.

 Symptoms of COVID-19 can vary from person to person, in different age groups and depending on the COVID-19 variant.
 You may start experiencing symptoms anywhere from 1 to 14 days after exposure.
 Typically, symptoms appear between 3 and 7 days after exposure.
 Some of the more commonly reported symptoms include: